Forte-Consultancy-Services/Notification-System-Widget/README.md

 4) Adapt to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code template file as a comment (Coming soon!
 Stay tuned!).

-# Instructions to contribute to this project (Coming soon!
+# Guide to contribute to this project (Coming soon!
 Stay tuned!)

 * [Background]()
 * [Source Code](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/index.html)